micahcantor/blog/content/blog/programming-language-feature-wishlist.md

 I also want to focus only on statically typed languages here.
 I think that dynamic type checking can be convenient, but for most large programs a static types are useful for organization and correctness.
 A few of the features on the list involve type systems so I thought it'd be easier not to repeat that preference each time.

-After discussing the features I think are most important, I'll discuss a few candidate languages that come close and what they're missing in my view.
+Throughout this post, I'll refer to a language with these features as "my" language as a shorthand for "my language of choice" and not necessarily one that I created.
+After discussing the features I think are most important, I'll discuss a few candidate languages that have some of these features but have one or more drawbacks.

 ## The Wishlist